RoseauTechnologies/Roseau_Load_Flow/doc/usage/Connecting_Elements.md

 ## Creating a network

-Let's take the electrical network of the [Getting started](usage-getting-started).
+Let's take the electrical network of the [Getting started page](usage-getting-started).

 ```pycon
 >>> import numpy as np